Beuth-Erdelt/prometheus_nvlink_exporter/README.md

 We also provide a Docker file.
 This is based on NVidia's CUDA container, adds a python installation and runs the exporter script.

+The basic usage is `docker run -d ...`

+The docker image is compatible to kubernetes environments.

 ## Prerequisites

-This requires NVidia GPUs capable of NVLink and the basic drivers being installed.
+The docker image requires docker and NVidia GPUs capable of NVLink and the basic drivers being installed.
-This also requires `nvidia-smi` to be available.

 The script expects the GPUs to be set via
 ```
 nvidia-smi nvlink -sc 0bz
 nvidia-smi nvlink -sc 1pz
 ```
-This also requires some python libraries, in particular https://github.com/prometheus/client_python
+The script uses `nvidia-smi` and some python libraries, in particular https://github.com/prometheus/client_python

 ## Working examples